AlMatz/Operating-Systems-Lab/README.md

        Part A: Used P(sem) and V(sem) functions described in sem.h file to synchronize a program that utilizes three processes.
 The processes consist of a father who adds money into an account, and two children who try to take money from the account.
 The P and V functions are used so that no process tries to take or add money when another process is changing the balance of the account.

        Part B: Counted how often process are waiting to run while other processes are running.
 This is done by using addittional semaphores to act as counter and flags.

+Lab 6:

+       Part A: Used P(sem) and V(sem) functions described in sem.h file to synchronize a smoking program that utilizes an agent that places smoking objets on a table and three smoking processes that use the items the agent placed.
+The three processes would be activated depending on which object the agent put down, i.e., the paper, match, or tobacco.
+The P and V functions are used to create synchronization so that no two processes try to run at the same time.

+       Part B: Using Pthreads instead of semaphores to synchronize the processes for the same program stated above.
+The pthreads were very similar, except this time the pthread_unlock and pthread_lock functions were used.
+The synchronization was the same for both the pthread and semaphore implementation.